-Connect an LED to the OH/Fan Fail connection on pins 7 and 8 of JF1 to provide advanced warning of chassis overheating or fan failure.
+Connect an LED to the OH/Fan Fail connection on pins 7 and 8 of JF1 to provide a warning in the event of chassis overheating or fan failure.
 Refer to the table on the right for pin definitions.

 OH/Fan Fail LED Pin Definitions (JF1)

 Pin# Definition

 7 Vcc

 8 Ground

 OH/Fan Fail Indicator Status

+Г

 State Definition

-Off Normal
+State Off Definition Normal

-On Overheat

-Flash- ing Fan Fail